Psychological adaptation: Rape avoidance

-Research proposes that women have evolved psychological mechanisms specifically designed to motivate rape-avoidance behaviours or strategies.
+Several researchers have proposed that self-protective psychological tendencies found in women have adaptive function in motivating rape-avoidance behaviours or strategies.
 This is because rape poses severe costs for the female such as pregnancy, physical harm, injury or death, relationship abandonment and self-esteem depletion.
 The greatest cost to the female is the circumvention of her mate choice, which threatens reproductive success, resulting in the possession of adaptations in response.

-Evidence suggests that a number of female-specific traits have evolved in order to reduce the risks associated with experiencing rape.
-The body-guard hypothesis proposes that rape-avoidance drives women's mate preferences for physically strong or dominant males.
-Women may also form groups with men and women as a protective alliance against potential rapists.
-Psychological pain experienced following rape is also identified as an adaptive process designed to focus the female on the social circumstances surrounding the rape for future prevention.
+Proponents of this hypothesis suggest that a number of female-specific traits have evolved in order to reduce the risks associated with experiencing rape or other dangerous situations.
+The body-guard hypothesis proposes that rape-avoidance could be related to female preferences for physically strong or protective males.
+Women may also form groups with both sexes as a protective alliance against potential threats.
+Negative psychological effects following assault—in addition to being a natural byproduct of victimization—could also be seen as adaptive in its ability to signal distress to others in the tribe (potentially leading to exclusion or death of perpetrator) and increase vigilance and other self-protective measures in the future.

-Evidence for this as an adaptation can be seen in reproductive-aged women who are found to experience more psychological pain following rape due to an increased risk of conception.
-Research also suggests that women in the fertile phase of their menstrual cycle perform fewer risky behaviours that could potentially result in the risk of rape.
-Women's capacity to resist rape also changes relative to their menstrual cycle; females in the fertile phase show an increase in handgrip strength when placed in a threatening, sexually coercive scenario.
-Susceptibility to signs of a male's coerciveness is also identified to be better in fertile women.
+Potentially related findings include those that show reproductive-aged women are found to experience increased levels of psychological discomfort following sexual assault.
+Research also suggests that women in the fertile phase of their menstrual cycle are more risk-averse.
+Women's upper-body strength also changes relative to their menstrual cycle;in the fertile phase studies show an increase in handgrip strength when placed in a threatening, sexually coercive scenario.
+Susceptibility to signs of a male coerciveness is also identified to be higher in fertile women.